klemens/hwpb/doc/DEPLOY.md

 The database is initialised automatically when running hwpb for the first time.

-The `truncate_database_on_start` key enables deletion of all data from the database on every start of hwpb.
+The `truncate_database_on_start` key enables deletion of all data from the database on every start of hwpb, while the `login_message` key lets you display a custom (HTML) message on the login screen.
+Together, these can be used to setup a demo system for hwpb.

 ## Deploy